The team of volunteers behind Erw Dewi / Dewi’s Acre, welcome you to St Davids new community garden!

 The garden is accessed through a gate way off The Close, to the right of the Canonry building.
 The entrance/exit is immediately off the road and on a corner so care should be taken, especially with children, when leaving the garden.

 The space is fairly flat and has an accessible path into and through part of the garden however some of the garden paths are woodchip and therefore not suitable for wheelchairs or those unstable underfoot.

 There are a couple of benches located in the garden.

 Well behaved dogs on a lead welcome but they must be kept on paths and please be considerate of those who may have a fear of dogs, especially children.

-We are really grateful that some of the proceeds of the St Davids Open Gardens Weekend will be going to our community garden, however if you wish to make a personal donation or just want to find out a little more, please click on the video below or visit: https://localgiving.org/dewis-acre
+We are really grateful that some of the proceeds of the St Davids Open Gardens Weekend will be going to our community garden, however if you wish to make a personal donation to support the development of this community space and resource, please click on the link below: https://localgiving.org/charity/ecodewi/project/StDavidsCommunityGarden/